 I choose to remember the fun things and the good times rather than the late night visits to the ER for stitches, casts, and snake bite treatment.

 I deal with the hard stuff when it comes.
 I don’t worry about what might be.
 Ron and I work together and usually are in agreement.
 We trust God, talk through decisions, and give each time to process.

 We both know how to find and utilize godly counsel.
-We’ve taught our kids that professional counseling is beneficial.
+We’ve taught our kids that counseling is beneficial, wise and godly counsel.
 And we’ve offered to pay for it whenever they need it.

 Yes, I’ve had hard things in my life.
 And I’ve had some wonderful adventures.